Joseph Parker: Parker vs. Leapai, Winters

 Eddie Hearn confirmed Parker and former WBC title challenger Dereck Chisora would fight in London at The O2 Arena on 27 October.
 The bout would coheadline alongside Josh Taylor defending his IBF light welterweight world title against American Regis Prograis in the World Boxing Super Series final.
 It was later announced Parker had been forced to withdraw from his fight with Chisora due to a spider bite that was causing problems during training.
 A doctor's certificate was forwarded to Hearn whom also confirmed they would find a replacement opponent for Chisora.

-Parker instead returned to the ring in Frisco, Texas on 29 February 2020, where he defeated Shawndell Winters by fifth-round technical knockout.
-Winters was ranked fourteenth by the WBA at the time.
+On 4 February 2020, it was announced that Parker would make his long-awaited ring return against Shawndell Winters on 29 February on the undercard of Mikey Garcia vs. Jessie Vargas, at the Ford Center at The Star in Frisco, Texas.
+Winters was ranked 14th by the WBA at the time.
+Parker achieved a decisive victory over Winters with a fifth-round knockout.
+Parker began the fight dominantly, utilizing his jab and showcasing his hand speed.
+He mixed in strong left hooks, setting the tone early on.
+In the third, Parker dropped Winters with a powerful right hand towards the end of the round, although Winters managed to recover quickly.
+In round 4, both fighters exchanged blows, and Winters landed some effective punches, even causing a small cut on Parker’s forehead.
+Parker controlled the fifth round and ultimately finished the fight dramatically, landing a right hand that visibly hurt Winters.
+He followed up with a combination that sent Winters crashing through the ropes, prompting the referee to stop the contest at the 2:40 mark of the round.
+After the fight, Parker expressed a mix of satisfaction and criticism towards his performance, recognizing that he got a bit too excited in pursuit of an early finish but still considering it a solid victory.